 Lastly - make differentiation your trump card

-So to round off, what is the role of branding in customer experience?
+So to round off, what is the role of branding in customer experience design?
 Think of it like this - it’s the Ying to your Yang.
-Your brand provides a clarity of vision which helps define and inspire your customer experience.
+Your brand strategy provides a clarity of vision which helps define and inspire your customer experience.
 Then your customer experience in tandem helps build your brand.

-As for brand equity, it shouldn’t only be considered in a brand or marketing context but an experiential one too.
+As for brand equity, it shouldn’t only be considered in a branding or marketing context but an experiential one too.
 Every market is saturated.
 New entrants.
 Increasing competition.
 More noise.
 It’s harder to cut-through.
 Harder to retain.
 Harder to please.
 The list is endless.
-So whether its brand, brand vision, brand experience, brand equity or your customer experience – differentiation in all areas is the single biggest factor in setting you apart from the competition.
+So whether its brand strategy, visual identity design, brand vision, brand experience, brand equity or your customer experience design – differentiation in all areas is the single biggest factor in setting you apart from the competition.